Tuplanolla/adom-tas/README.md

 Then `j` changes from 0 to 15 at 0x0812615d and
  `i` from 0 to 1 in 0x081261a3.
-The random number generator is obviously a variant of ARC4.
+The random number generator is obviously a variant of the ARC4.
 The initialization has already started, so the state can't be inspected any further, but the breakpoints for the next run can be set now.

 	(gdb) disa 5
 	(gdb) i s